Can I Show My Dog?

 How are Poodles and Doodles with Other Animals?

 Generally, GOLDEN Doodles are great with any other animals, with supervision, of course.
 Goldens and poodles both like to carry things around in their mouth and that can be detrimental to a small animal’s well being.
-Hamsters, guinea pigs, rabbits, etc., should always be kept out of reach of any dog, hunting dogs, of which standard poodles and golden retrievers are classified, especially.
+Hamsters, pet birds, guinea pigs, rabbits, etc., should always be kept out of reach of any dog, hunting dogs, of which standard poodles and golden retrievers are classified, especially.

 LABradoodles and purebred standard poodles are a little more predatory.
 Labs, and especially standard poodles, will kill small rodents, squirrels, small birds – anything small and swift if they can catch it.
 And they are sometimes quite good at catching them.

 Most Golden doodles will be very good with cats regardless of whether they have experience with cats.
 However Labradoodles and standard poodles need to be watched carefully to make sure that the predatory nature of the hunting dog doesn’t interfere with the well-being of the new kitten or small-breed puppy being brought into your home.